-If you encounter problems on bridleways such as fallen trees, difficult gates etc., then here's a helpful list of who to contact.
+If you encounter problems on bridleways such as fallen trees, difficult gates etc.,

 If the problem is within the Exmoor National Park contact your Exmoor National Park Ranger